tim-schneider/nexus-ansible-collection/roles/nexus_oss/README.md

     password: nexus
 ```

+**IMPORTANT NOTE:**

+Do NOT configure multiple database connections that point to different databases or even different Postgres instances!

+You want to avoid a situation where a database write goes to one PostgreSQL instance and is followed by a read which goes to another PostgreSQL instance.
+The latency in replication can cause the read to fail.

+Pgbouncers that all point towards the same Postgres instance is fine.

 #### Database Connection assignment in Cluster/HA mode
 Sonatype recommends to run your Nexus instances within a single cloud region or on-premises data center.
-Therefore this role will distribute the database hosts evenly across all servers within the same `inventory group`.
+Therefore this role will distribute the pgbouncers evenly across all servers within the same `inventory group`.

 ```ini
 [single-instances]